cfss-old/hw01/README.md

 ![Tiger](http://goodnature.nathab.com/wp-content/uploads/2014/07/7465214366_5d0cb50707_k.jpg)

 That's enough facts for now, but there are many more.

+Here is an excellent [site](https://cfss.uchicago.edu) if you want to learn more about how I created this document.